sarahcarterch/dataspot/README_FOR_DEVS.md

 1. **Authentication (DataspotAuth)**: Handles OAuth token management for Dataspot API access.

 2. **Clients**:
+   - **DataspotClientInterface**: Interface defining the core operations for Dataspot API clients.
-   - **BaseDataspotClient**: Abstract base class providing common functionality for Dataspot API interaction.
+   - **BaseDataspotClient**: Abstract base class implementing the `DataspotClientInterface` and providing common functionality for Dataspot API interaction.
-   - **DNKClient**: Extends BaseDataspotClient to specifically work with the Datennutzungskatalog (DNK).
+   - **DNKClient**: Extends `BaseDataspotClient` to specifically work with the Datennutzungskatalog (DNK).
 Handles both dataset and organizational unit operations.
    - **ODSClient**: Interfaces with the OpenDataSoft API to retrieve dataset information.

 3. **Data Models**: